 - 25:45 What resources are available for teachers who want to learn more about MLT.

 - Learning Sequences in Music, by Edwin E. Gordon.

 - Study Guide for Learning Sequences in Music, by Edwin E. Gordon

 - Quick and Easy Introductions, by Edwin E. Gordon.
-The two books above are not easy reading, so I would recommend starting with this pamphlet if you want to read something written by Gordon himself.
+The previous two books are not easy reading, so I would recommend starting with this pamphlet if you want to read something written by Gordon himself.